-We support the historic Janesville Woman's Club, where we hold our monthly meetings.
+We support the historic Janesville Woman's Club.
 The chapter annually places flowers and name placards on the potters' field cemetery in Janesville off Highway 51.
 We have celebrated the life and work of suffragist Frances Willard.

 We provide a scholarship to a graduating senior in the area.
 We sponsor the national American History Essay Contest, and award local student winners with prizes.
 Our monthly meetings feature a variety of educational topics from genealogy research to women's health issues.
-We support the Cave of the Rock Society and Children of the American Revolution.
+We support the Cave of the Rock Society, Children of the American Revolution.